Canonical introduced MicroCloud, a toolkit for quickly deploying clusters

-Canonical has announced the readiness of the MicroCloud toolkit, which allows you to quickly deploy computing clusters and cloud systems on your equipment with shared distributed data storage and a secure virtual network.
-The toolkit is designed as a snap package, which includes the components necessary to manage the operation of cluster nodes.
-Commercial technical support for MicroCloud-based solutions is provided as part of the Ubuntu Pro service, but those who can do without support can use the tools without restrictions.
-The project's developments are written in Go and distributed under the AGPL 3.0 license.
+Canonical announced the availability of its MicroCloud toolkit, which enables rapid deployment of computing clusters and cloud systems with shared distributed data storage and a secure virtual network on its hardware.
+The toolkit is available as a snap package, including the components necessary for managing cluster nodes.
+Commercial technical support for MicroCloud-based solutions is available through the service.
+Ubuntu Pro, but those who can do without support can use the toolkit without restrictions.
+The project's development is written in Go and distributed under the AGPL 3.0 license.

 MicroClouds by default uses tools to ensure fault tolerance, so it allows you to create clusters of at least three nodes (clusters of up to 50 nodes are mentioned as the upper limit).
 The software stack used to manage the cluster is based on the use of the centralized management system for containers and virtual machines LXD, the platform for building virtual networks OVN (Open Virtual Network) and distributed fault-tolerant storage Ceph.
 MicroClouds provides tools to automatically configure LXD, Ceph and OVN on all cluster nodes.

-To determine new servers mDNS is used in the network that can be connected to the cluster, allowing the entire cluster to be configured by running a single command, "microcloud init," on one node, after installing the lxd, microceph, microcloud, and microovn snap packages.
-Ubuntu Server is considered the primary platform, but the tools are not tied to Ubuntu and can be used on any distribution that supports snap installation (Arch, CentOS, Fedora, Debian, openSUSE, RHEL, etc.).
-Clusters can also be created on systems running the atomically updated Ubuntu Core OS.
+To determine new servers mDNS is used in the network that can be connected to the cluster, allowing the entire cluster to be configured by running a single "microcloud init" command on one of the nodes, after installing the lxd, microceph, microcloud, and microovn snap packages.
+The distribution is considered as the main platform.
+Ubuntu Server, but the toolkit is not tied to Ubuntu and can be used in any distributions for which the snap toolkit installation is available (Arch, CentOS, fedora, Debian, openSUSE, RHEL, etc.).
+It is also possible to create clusters based on systems that use an atomically updated OS.
+Ubuntu Core.

 After running the “microcloud init” command, the toolkit will detect the presence of other servers on the local network, prompt you to add disks to the shared Ceph storage, and offer to configure virtual network settings.
 To be included in the cluster, the above snap packages must first be installed on the servers.
 The cluster configuration can be saved in YAML format for subsequent deployment of similar systems.
 To add additional nodes after initialization is complete, you can use the "microcloud add" command.